Główna zawartość

 Different authors have different conventions on variable names for spherical coordinates.
 For this article, I will use the following convention.
 (In each description the "radial line" is the line between the point we are giving coordinates to and the origin).

-- theta the angle around the z-axis.
-Specifically, if you project the radial line onto the x, y-plane, theta is the angle that line makes with the x-axis.
+• θ the angle around the z-axis.
+Specifically, if you project the radial line onto the xy-plane, θ is the angle that line makes with the x-axis.

 The following two are not strictly required, but they might help as warm up and practice for this topic.